Naoghuman/app-abc-list/README.md

 Download<a name="Download" />
 ---

-The current `version` can be here downloaded: [v0.4.0-PRERELEASE]
+The current `version` can be here downloaded:
+* [v0.4.0-PRERELEASE]  (11-25-2018 / MM-dd-yyyy)

+__How to start the application?__
+1. Download the `zip-file`.
-Download the `zip-file`, extracted it to a place of your choice.
-Then double click on the `jar-file` to start the application.
+2. Extract the zip-file to a place of your choice.
+3. Then double click on the `jar-file` to start the application.

 Requirements<a name="Requirements" />
 ---

 * On your system you need [JRE 8] or [JDK 8] installed.
-That was it :smile: .
+* That was it :smile: .